apache/seatunnel/docs/en/connector-v2/sink/Kingbase.md

 ### Simple:

 > This example defines a SeaTunnel synchronization task that automatically generates data through FakeSource and sends
 > it to JDBC Sink.
-FakeSource generates a total of 16 rows of data (row.num=16), with each row having two fields, name (
+FakeSource generates a total of 16 rows of data (row.num=16), with each row having 12 fields.
-> string type) and age (int type).
 The final target table is test_table will also be 16 rows of data in the table.
 > Before
-> run this job, you need create database test and table test_table in your DB2.
+> run this job, you need create database test and table test_table in your Kingbase.
 And if you have not yet installed and
 > deployed SeaTunnel, you need to follow the instructions in [Install SeaTunnel](../../start-v2/locally/deployment.md)
 > to
 > install and deploy SeaTunnel.
 And then follow the instructions